mvolkmann/blog/src/sample.md

 Let's create a basic htmx project get a feel for it.

+First let's create a default project that uses Bun and Hono.

 1. Open a terminal window.
 1. Install Bun by entering the following command.